ral-facilities/object-storage-api/README.md

    docker build --file Dockerfile --target dev --tag object-storage-api:dev .
    ```

-4. Start the container using the image built and map it to port `8002` locally:
+4. Start the container using the image built and map it to port `8002` locally (please note that the public key volume
+   is only needed if JWT Auth is enabled):

    ```bash
    docker run \